-For pharmacist and technicians this includes completion of CPPE Substance Use and Misuse module and completing any local training provided by the PCC or Substance Misuse service based within NHS Solent.
+For pharmacist and technicians this includes completion of CPPE Substance Use and Misuse module and completing any local training provided by the PCC or Substance Misuse service.

 For all staff this includes an understanding of the aims and objectives of the Portsmouth Harm reduction programme in relation to supervised consumption programme and developing a non-judgemental approach when working with service users.